How I Saved My Mother’s Life

 “Not bad.
 How about you?”

 “Pretty good.
-We’re here at the baseball diamond.
-It’s John’s last game of the playoffs.
+We’re at the baseball diamond—it’s John’s last playoff game.
 They’re just about to start.
 What’s up?”

-“Remember I told you about those two ladies that had the same cancer as me, the lady I used to work with and Lily’s friend?”
+“Remember those two women I told you about—the ones who had the same cancer as me?
+The lady I used to work with, and Lily’s friend?”

 “Oh really!
 How did it go?”